Saturday, May 7, 2011

 1965: Keith Richards began writing the Rolling Stones song "Satisfaction" in a hotel room in Clearwater, Florida.

-1965: James Brown recorded "I Got You (I Feel Good)".
+1965: James Brown recorded "I Got You (I Feel Good)" at Criteria Studios in Miami, Florida.

 1965: Marianne Faithful married John Dunbar in Cambridge, England.

-1967: Aretha Franklin led the way on the R&B chart for a seventh week with "I Never Loved a Man (The Way I Love You)".
+1967: Aretha Franklin led the way on the R&B chart for a seventh week with "I Never Loved A Man (The Way I Love You)".

 1967: Frank & Nancy Sinatra remained at the top of the Easy Listening chart with "Somethin' Stupid".